-Action Actions (relevant objectives in brackets) Implementation No. Resource Estimation Priority Responsibility W14 Alert recreational users - through on-site signs and other measures - of the upper/western headwaters of the waterbody to the conservation significance of the artificial wetland community on the Dam's upper reaches, and measures or applicable restrictions to minimise their impacts on this shoreline vegetation.
-(C) Negligible Medium Park management W15 Continue to allow the use of the waterbody for community and recreational uses and events - where consistent with the area's values - with prior approval (and subject to permit approval, with conditions, as appropriate - refer section LL), where other users are not unduly disadvantaged.
+Action Actions Implementation on No. (relevant objectives in brackets) Resource Estimation Priority Responsibility W16 Alert recreational users - through on-site signs and other measures - of the upper/western headwaters of the waterbody to the conservation significance of the artificial wetland community on the Dam's upper reaches, and measures or applicable restrictions to minimise their impacts on this shoreline vegetation.
+(C) Negligible Medium Park management W17 Continue to allow the use of the waterbody for community and recreational uses and events - where consistent with the area's values - with prior approval (and subject to permit approval, with conditions, as appropriate - refer section LL), where other users are not unduly disadvantaged.
 (Refer to section LL in relation to managing commercial activities on or around the waterbody.)
-(A, B, C) Negligible Medium continuing Park management W16 Signage and other on-site information, as well as off-site/pre-visit information, will be used to make visitors aware of the safety issues around the waterbody and to take reasonable measures to ensure their own safety.
-(B) Minor HIGH continuing Park management W17 Continue to provide suitable lifesaving equipment at strategic locations around the waterbody.
-(A, B) Minor HIGH continuing Park management W18 Continue to monitor and manage the waterbody shoreline to minimise any occurrence and effects of wake/wash erosion, undercutting, informal/trample access points, and other pressures.
-(C) Minor Medium continuing Park management W19 Investigate, and implement if possible, a safe water corridor for non-motorised water users to pass by the waterskiing and powerboat zone.
-Moderate Medium Park management W20 Review the Water Quality Management Plan for Manly Dam by Dominic Cheng (1993) and continue to implement or update, if required.
+(A, B, C) Negligible Medium continuing Park management W18 Signage and other on-site information, as well as off-site/pre-visit information, will be used to make visitors aware of the safety issues around the waterbody and to take reasonable measures to ensure their own safety.
+(B) Minor HIGH continuing Park management W19 Continue to provide suitable lifesaving equipment at strategic locations around the waterbody.
+(A, B) Minor HIGH continuing Park management W20 Continue to monitor and manage the waterbody shoreline to minimise any occurrence and effects of wake/wash erosion, undercutting, informal/trample access points, and other pressures.
+(C) Minor Medium continuing Park management W21 Investigate, and implement if possible, a safe water corridor for non-motorised water users to pass by the waterskiing and powerboat zone.
+Moderate Medium Park management W22 Review the Water Quality Management Plan for Manly Dam by Dominic Cheng (1993) and continue to implement or update, if required.
 Moderate Medium Park management

-- Waterbody usage by user types monitored. - Waterbody serving as a multiple-use recreation venue as assessed by observed/approved recreational activities, and user feedback. - Annual review to be conducted on waterbody usage and the standard approved times for waterskiing and powerboat use.
-These times may be altered by Council resolution and without amendment of this Plan of Management. - > New licence/agreement with Manly Warringah Water Ski Club to be in effect within one year of the Plan's adoption by Council - > Align waterskiing bookings with Council processes - > Infrastructure and facilities, including lifesaving equipment, in place and maintained to support recreational use of waterbody as assessed by regular facilities and safety audits, and user feedback.
+- Waterskiing and powerboat use timetable (Table 7) to be in place by 7 July 2014. - Waterbody usage by user types monitored. - > Waterbody serving as a multiple-use recreation venue as assessed by observed/approved recreational activities, and user feedback. - Annual review to be conducted on waterbody usage and the standard approved times for waterskiing and powerboat use.
+These times may be altered by Council resolution and without amendment of this Plan of Management. - > New licence/agreement with Manly Warringah Water Ski Club to be in effect within one year of the Plan's adoption by Council - Align waterskiing bookings with Council processesInfrastructure and facilities, including lifesaving equipment, in place and maintained to support recreational use of waterbody as assessed by regular facilities and safety audits, and user feedback.